GitMeet/GitMeet-main/recruitapp/readme.txt

 # 7. Developer Recommendations

 GitMeet utilizes machine learning to suggest developers who may be best able to work on specific projects.
-Each user who is the owner of at least project will recieve recommendations once a day.
+Each user who is the owner of at least project will receive recommendations once a day.
 The recipient can view the recommended user's mini profile and navigate to the user's profile and select the project and job to invite the user to.

 # 8. Developer Invitations